IestynGage/30-webpages/03-web-ide/README.md

 ## Cool things

-I used a dedicated worked to run the code.
+I used a dedicated web worker to run the code.
 This allows me to stop the code when I want.

 I also set up typescript in this project.